Health benefits of zobo drink and possible side effects

 Prevention of oxidative stress

-There are a lot of antioxidants in Zobo drink, which are known to fight against oxidative stress caused by free radicals.
-This is due to the anthocyanins found in the plant, the natural pigments that make its flower red in color.
+There are a lot of antioxidants in Zobo drink.
+Antioxidants help fight against oxidative stress caused by free radicals.
+This is due to the anthocyanins found in the plant, the natural pigments that make its flowers red.

 The oxidative effect of Zobo drink helps in the prevention of certain cancerous diseases like leukaemia.